-Balance disorders and dizziness are present in all age groups, but prevalence increases with age.
-Left untreated they result in worsening unsteadiness, loss of confidence and anxiety, inactivity, loss of independence, an increased risk of falls and falls related injuries.
+Balance disorders and dizziness are present in all age groups, but prevalence increases with age and in the presence of a neurological condition.
+Left untreated it can result in worsening unsteadiness, loss of confidence and anxiety, inactivity, loss of independence, an increased risk of falls and falls related injuries.

-Other causes of dizziness often respond to exercises therapy.
+Other causes of balance problems often respond to exercise therapy.

-A personalised exercise-based management plan will be tailored to the individual and this will include a home exercise programme along with the recommended frequency of treatment sessions.
+A personalised exercise-based management plan will be tailored to the individual and will include a self-management programme to be completed at home along with the recommended frequency of treatment sessions.

 An exercise-based management plan may include: